 We will only be able to bring about sustainable change with the active participation of men and men’s organisations to end men’s violence.

-We realise that domestic abuse is also committed by both men and women, and against any gender of partnerDomestic abuse in any form is not acceptable and should not be tolerated.
+We realise that domestic abuse is also committed by both men and women, and against any gender of partner.
+Domestic abuse in any form is not acceptable and should not be tolerated.
 As part of our work we ensure that we will help men and women in any relationship.

 How You Can Help

-This year the White Ribbon steering group has developed an action plan of which the social media campaign plays a large part.
+This year the White Ribbon steering group has developed an action plan, of which the social media campaign plays a large part.
 The campaign will run throughout the year.

 We are asking our partners, communities and colleagues to help share the White Ribbon message that domestic abuse is unacceptable.